 Authors: Motulsky (UdM), Schuster (McGill) et al.

 Daily access to drug suspense data by clinicians, pharmacists and other health stuff is essential to safeguard treatment and drug prescriptions in the wider patient population.
-Increasingly available electronic medical record (EMR) systems aim to incorporate province wide data from the Dossier Santé Québec (DSQ) to facilitate fast and real-time access to this important information through the various local EMR systems.
-However, usability and acceptance of DSQ interfaces within the EMR systems are expected to vary across sites, systems and end-user group.
+Increasingly available electronic medical record (EMR) systems aim to incorporate province-wide data from the Dossier Santé Québec (DSQ) to facilitate fast and real-time access to this important information through the various local EMR systems.
+However, usability and acceptance of DSQ interfaces within the EMR systems are expected to vary across sites, systems and end-user groups.
 In order to better understand differences in usage patterns and to identify possibly less optimal EMR systems for incorporating DSQ data, we implemented a secure online dashboard solution that allows for customized analysis of DSQ usage data across relevant end-user subgroups, regions and time horizons.